Fraud and fraud-related issues are among the biggest areas of concern for charities, and ones we hear a lot about at the ACNC.

 Most fraud can be detected by a charity’s internal controls or audit process.
 Regularly check your charity’s accounts and records and look for the following warning signs:

-- Are reconciliations completed on a regular basis and checked for discrepancies?
+- Are reconciliations completed regularly and checked for discrepancies?

 - Have any documents, books or records gone missing?

-- Are your financial documents photocopies rather than originals?
-This can indicate counterfeit documents
+- Are your charity’s financial documents photocopies rather than originals?
+This can indicate counterfeit documents.

-- Do alterations or deletions frequently appear on documents?
-This can indicate falsified records
+- Do alterations or deletions frequently appear on charity documents?
+This can indicate falsified records.

 - Are there any duplicated payments or cheques?